npm/static-pages/jobs.md

 ## License

-Copyright (C) npm, Inc., All rights reserved
+Copyright &copy; npm, Inc., All rights reserved

 This document may be reused under a [Creative Commons Attribution-ShareAlike License](http://creativecommons.org/licenses/by-sa/4.0/).